A Smarter Way for Teachers to Record Scores

 Feedback

-• Keyboard shortcuts (Tab and Enter) made entry fast — but most participants didn't discover them until they stumbled on them, pointing to a discoverability problem rather than a design one.
+Tab and Enter made entry fast — but participants didn't discover them until they stumbled on them.
+A discoverability fix, not a design flaw.

-• Batch submission via "Submit Assignment" was valued, but participants unanimously asked for the ability to mark absent or excused students before submitting — an edge case that turned out to be universal.
+Every participant asked to mark absent or excused students before submitting — what seemed like an edge case was universal.

-• The "Apply" button — which fills max score for all students on a question — was consistently missed or misread on first pass.
-Once explained, every participant wanted it.
-The concept was right; the label wasn't.
+Consistently missed on first pass.
+Once explained, everyone wanted it.
+The concept was right — the label wasn't.

 "I do like the format of this and makes it easy to put in and I imagine it would be even faster if I wasn't necessarily looking at a scanned document like toggling back and forth.
 I think that would be easier."